This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 - Add potatoes

-- Mix all dumpling ingredients in a bowl and combine well
+- Mix dumpling ingredients – Mix all dumpling ingredients in a bowl until well combined.

-- Divide into two pieces just to make easier to work with
+- Separate for ease – Divide into two pieces just to make it easier to work with.

-- If needed sprinkle with flour to make easier to work with
+- Roll dough – Roll each piece out by hand into a rope approximately 1 inch in diameter.
+If needed sprinkle with flour to make it easier to work with

-- cut into 1-inch dumpling pieces and set aside.
+- Cut dumplings – Cut into 1-inch dumpling pieces and set aside.

-- Once potatoes are tender, add dumplings to soup
+- Add dumplings – Once the potatoes are tender, add the dumplings to the soup.

 Notes

-- Using homemade chicken stock will give the best results, but boxed works well, as well.
+- Using homemade chicken stock will give the best results, but boxed stock works well too.

-- If you are running short on time, you can shorten the cooking process by not rolling out the dough and using a spoon to quickly make the dumplings.
+- If you are running short on time, you can shorten the prep by not rolling out the dough and using a spoon to quickly make the dumplings.
 I recommend rolling, but I do this shortcut occasionally.

 Nutrition